tum-vision/lsd_slam/README.md

 ### 3.2.1 Useful Hotkeys

-- `r` Reset, will clear all displayed data.
+- `r`: Reset, will clear all displayed data.

-- `w` Print the number of points / currently displayed points / keyframes / constraints to the console.
+- `w`: Print the number of points / currently displayed points / keyframes / constraints to the console.

-- `p` Write currently displayed points as PointCloud to file lsd_slam_viewer/pc.ply, which can be opened e.g. in meshlab.
+- `p`: Write currently displayed points as PointCloud to file lsd_slam_viewer/pc.ply, which can be opened e.g. in meshlab.
 Use in combination with sparsityFactor to reduce the number of points.

 ### 3.2.2 Parameters (Dynamic Reconfigure)